BrandonCorey/js_129/study_guide_written.md

 ## Prototypal Inhertience ##
 In JS, objects can inherit properties and behavior from one another
   - JavaScript uses **_prototypal inheritance_**
+  - Prototype objects allow inheriting objects to access their properties
   - The object that has its properties and methods inherited is called the **prototype**

 **Delegation**